fortinetdev/terraform-provider-fortios/website/docs/r/fortios_firewall_ippool.html.markdown

 * `privileged_port_use_pba` - Enable/disable selection of the external port from the port block allocation for NAT'ing privileged ports (deafult = disable).
 Valid values: `disable`, `enable`.
 * `subnet_broadcast_in_ippool` - Enable/disable inclusion of the subnetwork address and broadcast IP address in the NAT64 IP pool.
 * `vdomparam` - Specifies the vdom to which the resource will be applied when the FortiGate unit is running in VDOM mode.
 Only one vdom can be specified.
 If you want to inherit the vdom configuration of the provider, please do not set this parameter.
+* `update_if_exist` - Equivalent functionality of import the resource.
+If set to true, will check whether the resource exist, if so, will do the UPDATE operation rather CREATE.
+Default is false.
+If you want to inherit the value of the provider, please do not set this parameter.

 ## Attribute Reference